|Canada at Mexico 1986|

 The Begović family fled the Bosnian War to Germany and moved Canada when Asmir was 10 years old.
 He grew up in Canada and played for their youth team before switching to play for Bosnia and Herzegovina senior team.
 He helped Bosnia and Herzegovina to qualify for the WC in 2014.
 Professionally, he started with Portsmouth.
 He spent most of his career with Stoke City in England.
 He was used as a backup for Chelsea.

 In 2012, he was named to the all-time Canada XI men's team.
 He began his NASL career with Toronto Metros-Croatia.
 At the end of the 1977 season, he joined the New York Cosmos.
 They won consecutive Soccer Bowls.
 He was traded in the Spring of '79 to the Washington Diplomats and played there two seasons.
 Iarusci returned to the Cosmos to play 1981 through '83, and finished with the San Diego Sockers.
 He had 22 caps.

 CM/RB: Atiba Hutchison

-Lenarduzzi began his professional playing career with Reading in England.
-Lenarduzzi then also joined the NASL Vancouver Whitecaps in 1974 in the team's first season.
-Until 1976 he divided his time between Vancouver in the summer and Reading in the winter.
-He played 11 seasons for Vancouver until the Whitecaps' last season in 1984, when the league folded.
+Lenarduzzi began his career with Reading in England.
+He then joined Vancouver Whitecaps in 1974 in the team's first season.
+He played 11 seasons for Vancouver until the league folded in 1984.
 Lenarduzzi holds the record for most games played in the league, with 312.
 Lenarduzzi played all eleven positions during his tenure with the team.
 He was also voted NASL North American player of the year in 1978.
 The Whitecaps won the NASL Soccer Bowl championship in 1979.
 Earned 47 caps and went to Mexico 1986.

 CB: Jason de Vos